TEALSK12/apcsa-public/curriculum/About.md

 License
 -------
-This work is licensed under a
-[Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International][] license.
-See [LICENSE.md][] for the full license.
+This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International][] license.See [LICENSE.md][] for the full license.

 Acknowledgements